Linha do Douro

-Linha do Douro is a railway in northern Portugal.
-For much of its route the line runs close to the Douro River, offering very scenic views of the river and valley.
-Trains on the line are operated by Comboios de Portugal (CP).
+The Douro line (Portuguese: Linha do Douro) is a 99-mile (160 km) railway line in northern Portugal that runs from Ermesinde to the eastern terminus at Pocinho.
+The line runs close to the Douro River for much of its route, offering scenic views of the river and valley.
+Passenger trains are operated by Comboios de Portugal (CP) and run between Porto São Bento and Pocinho, taking 3 hours and 20 minutes.
+Freight trains operated by Medway also run on the line.

 Construction

 Route

 From west to east, the line runs from the junction at Ermesinde to Pocinho.
 The line formerly continued east for a further 28 kilometres to the Spanish border.
 Until 1984, the track connected to a Spanish line, thus allowing through trains to/from Salamanca.